Privacy Policy

 10.1 Complaints Process

-• Submission: Complaints regarding privacy practices can be submitted in writing to the Privacy Officer.
+• Submission: Complaints can be submitted in writing to the Privacy Officer.

-• Resolution: Complaints are reviewed and resolved in a timely manner, in accordance with Rosehill College’s Complaints and Appeals Policy.
+• Resolution: Complaints are reviewed and resolved in a timely manner, in line with the Complaints and Appeals Policy.

 10.2 Appeals Process

-• Independent Review: If unsatisfied with the resolution, individuals may appeal the decision and seek an independent review.
+• Independent Review: If unsatisfied, individuals may appeal and seek an independent review.

 11. Training and Awareness